 The permittees assess progress in achieving benchmarks and determining the effectiveness of BMPs by evaluating program implementation measures.
-The following indicators are utilized to assess progress towards the benchmark(s): the number of illicit discharge sources identified or eliminated, number of public education opportunities conducted, and results of dry weather screening activities.
-As a result of implementing the focused BMPs, the permittees have inspected approximately 80% of their outfalls during the first 4 years of the permit term and made multiple forms of public education materials available each year that address bacteria sources.
+The following indicators are utilized to assess progress towards the benchmark(s): the number of illicit discharge sources identified or number of public education opportunities conducted, eliminated, reductions in sanitary sewer overflows (SSOs) and/or sanitary sewer inflow and infiltration through the completion of rehabilitation projects, and results of dry weather screening activities.
+As a result of implementing the focused BMPs, the permittees have inspected approximately 80% of their outfalls and made multiple forms of public education materials available each year that address bacteria sources.
 After review, the permittees have maintained 100% compliance with the measurable goals and implementation schedule established in their SWMP and believe the continued implementation of these focused BMPs will continue to make progress towards the desired benchmark values.